Denomant/AI-Number-Guess/README.md

 ### Downloading the dataset
-Go to [The Kaggle website](https://www.kaggle.com/datasets/hojjatk/mnist-dataset?resource=download) and follow their instructions to download the dataset into the `./dataset_decoded/` directory, or download the .zip file and unzip in into the `./dataset_decoded/` directory, then my follow instruction below to decode it.
+Go to [The Kaggle website](https://www.kaggle.com/datasets/hojjatk/mnist-dataset?resource=download) and follow their instructions to download the dataset into the `./dataset_encoded/` directory, or download the .zip file and unzip in into the `./dataset_encoded/` directory, then follow my instruction below to decode it.

 ### Decoding the dataset